 Windows 11 has thrown a little known piece of hardware in the limelight, one that could potentially make or break the success of Windows 11.
 Meet the TPM.

-The technology industry isn't short of acronyms, but TPM really matters.
-TPM's purpose is to protect your business's data.
-TPM stands for Trusted Platform Module, and it's a little bit of hardware that makes a big difference.
-It's a small processor whose job is to protect the data on a device.
+Its purpose is to protect your data (business or personal).
+TPM stands for Trusted Platform Module, has been around for almost a decade and it's a tiny bit of hardware - usually a processor (that's right a CPU) - that makes a big difference by protecting the data on a device.

-Data protection particularly important with laptops and tablets, because of course such devices are lost and stolen in huge numbers: BCS, the Chartered Institute for IT, reports that one-quarter of UK businesses have had a laptop lost or stolen in the last year.
+Data protection is particularly important with laptops and tablets, because of course such devices are lost and stolen in huge numbers.

-Enter TPM.
-TPM can be used to encrypt data so that even if it falls into the wrong hands, unauthorised users can't access it.
+Enter TPM; TPM can be used to encrypt data so that even if it falls into the wrong hands, unauthorized users can't access it in theory.

 TPM in action

 A TPM-protected device requires its user to identify themselves.
 Depending on your systems, that identification can be accomplished in several ways: using a PIN code or a password, through bio-metric data such as fingerprints, via a smart card or a one-time password, or by a combination of those methods (note that this step usually happens before password managers come into play).

 Whatever method you choose is the key to your system, and your data is safely locked away.
 TPM's job doesn't stop when the correct user is logged in.
 It can be used to encrypt the entire hard disk or just parts of it, it can authenticate online activities such as secure email and virtual private networking (VPN), and it can also be used to ensure that when a computer reaches the end of its life it doesn't go to the recycler/refurbisher with any confidential data still on it.

 TPM, so hard to beat